| |

 on the spur of the moment.
 The only thing that kept Harold from asking

+her to marry him sooner was his parents.
 Some months earlier, while Harold was visiting his parents in Syracuse,

 Cantor Arluck unexpectedly brought up the subject of Harold's relationship